Anglo Pacific Group PLC Announces Transaction in Own Shares

-LONDON / ACCESSWIRE / October 2, 2020 / Anglo Pacific Group PLC ("Anglo Pacific", the "Company" or the "Group") (LSE:APF)(TSX:APY), announces that on 1 October 2020, it purchased 117,650 ordinary shares of 2p each in the Company (the "Shares") on the London Stock Exchange through Peel Hunt LLP, in accordance with the terms of its share buyback programme announced on 25 September 2020 (the "Programme").
+LONDON, UK / ACCESSWIRE / October 5, 2020 / Anglo Pacific Group PLC ("Anglo Pacific", the "Company" or the "Group") (LSE:APF)(TSX:APY), announces that on 2 October 2020, it purchased 117,777 ordinary shares of 2p each in the Company (the "Shares") on the London Stock Exchange through Peel Hunt LLP, in accordance with the terms of its share buyback programme announced on 25 September 2020 (the "Programme").
 The shares acquired will be held in treasury.

 Date of purchase: